 Also, it is important to note that the functionality of the feet affects the functionality of the knees and pelvis and in turn, it influences the way we stand, walk and our ability to balance.

-Many knee, hip and back complains have their root problem in the feet.
+Many knees, hip, and back complain have their root problem in the feet.

-Whatever state you feet are in today, don’t be discouraged.
+Whatever state your feet are in today, don’t be discouraged.